 Instead, celebrate New Years like a native New Yorker, who usually seeks out cozy neighborhood bars as well as glitzy parties with unlimited drinks.

 You’ll spend a pretty penny (typically around $100) to buy a ticket for a party overlooking Times Square, but it is worth it not to be standing out in the cold.
-You’ll find many parties without a view for a bit less, so don’t feel that you need to spend a lot for New Year’s in New York.
+You’ll find many parties without a view for a bit less, so don’t feel that you need to spend a lot on New Year’s in New York.

 Tips for going to Times Square for New Year’s Eve

 Do not bring ANY liquids/backpacks/champagne and be prepared to be searched by the police as security is tight.
 If you arrive past the afternoon, the likelihood that you will be in Times Square for the ball drop proper is close to zero.

 Once you get through security in Times Square, you’ll be led into a pen where you’ll spend your time befriending your new pen-mates.
 Although drinking lots beforehand seems like fun, you will regret that once you’re in the pen.